-Your kitchen is amazingly well equipped with a range-style cooker, microwave, big fridge-freezer, dishwasher, stylish Sophie Conran Portmerion crockery and lots of pots and pans, as well as cleaning pack and barbecue.
+Self-catering: your kitchen is amazingly well equipped with a range-style cooker, microwave, big fridge-freezer, dishwasher, stylish Sophie Conran Portmerion crockery and lots of pots and pans, as well as cleaning pack and barbecue.
 The array of baking equipment might just bring out the 'Nigella' in you.
 Order fresh lobster or crab from the local fishermen and you'll even find special stick forks for eating them.
 For evening cocktails we found the large fridge's crushed ice maker invaluable.
 And there's plenty of room to eat either in the dining room or on the terrace.

 Eating out: it may be self-catering, but you don't have to do any cooking: the laid-back and comfortable Flying Boat Club Bar & Bistro is next door; open for breakfasts and light lunches you can also stock buy croissants from the counter or snacks to take a way if you want to dash for a picnic.
 There's an outdoor terrace with tables resembling a ship's bough and indoors a log fire for winter.
 Pop in for coffee or a tasty bowl of bouillabaisse with fresh sourdough at lunch.
 The emphasis is firmly on showcasing the region's best seafood.
 Packed with locals and nautical memorabilia, The New Inn (5-minute walk, open all year round) serves fine ales and good pub grub.
 On the other side of the island, Ruin Beach Cafe has more of a Mediterranean focus, including delicious wood-fired pizzas, and a stunning seaside location (15-minute walk or 5-minute cycle ride).

-Further afield: the menu at the new Ruin Beach Cafe on the other side of the island (25 min walk, less if you cycle) has more of a Mediterranean focus, including delicious wood-fired pizzas, and a stunning seaside location.
-Packed with locals and nautical memorabilia, the New Inn (5 minute walk, open all year round) serves fine ales and good pub grub.
-Or take a 5-10 minute boat ride to Bryher island and head for the hotel restaurant at Hell Bay (open end March - end October) - for a light lunch or fine dining in the evening (special dinner boats go across a couple of evenings a week).
+Further afield: Take a 5-10 minute boat ride to neighbouring Bryher island.
+The hotel restaurant at Hell Bay (open late-March to October) is great for a light lunch or evening fine dining (special dinner boats go across a couple of evenings a week).
 All are under the same ownership as the FBC.